Canada Merger Notifications

 The percentage threshold of voting shares that must be surpassed in order to trigger pre-merger notification is 20 per cent in the case of a public corporation, 35 per cent in the case of a private corporation, and 50 per cent if the purchaser already holds more than 20 per cent or 35 per cent of the voting shares, as the case may be.
 The acquisition of voting shares that does not cause the acquirer to surpass an applicable threshold is not notifiable (for example, going from 40 per cent to 50 per cent is not notifiable).

 Finally, the aggregate book value of any of the assets in Canada of the acquired corporation and its subsidiary corporations (other than assets that are shares of any of those corporations) or the annual gross revenues from sales in and from Canada generated by such assets must exceed C$70 million.

-Pre-merger notification obligations apply in respect of the amalgamation of two or more corporations where: one or more of those corporations carries on an operating business, or controls a corporation that carries on an operating business; and the aggregate book value of the assets in Canada of the amalgamating corporations and their subsidiary corporations (other than assets that are shares of any of those corporations) or the annual gross revenues from sales in and from Canada generated by such assets exceed C$70 million.
+Pre-merger notification obligations apply in respect of the amalgamation of two or more corporations where: one or more of those corporations carries on an operating business, or controls a corporation that carries on an operating business; the aggregate book value of the assets in Canada of the amalgamating corporations and their subsidiary corporations (other than assets that are shares of any of those corporations) or the annual gross revenues from sales in and from Canada generated by such assets exceed C$70 million; and each of at least two of the amalgamating corporations and its affiliates has assets in Canada or has gross revenues from sales in, from and into Canada that exceed C$70 million.